 Research centres and networks

-The School of Education is home to five research centres - each engaged in a programme of systematic research, capacity building and impact generation, around their particular substantive and methodological concerns.
+The School of Education is home to six research centres - each engaged in a programme of systematic research, capacity building and impact generation, around their particular substantive and methodological concerns.

 The School is also home to a number of networks that form around a particular issue area.
 Their aim is to stimulate lively debate around these issues, and contribute to new understandings.

 Centre for Comparative and International Research in Education (CIRE)

 CIRE brings together researchers, who address issues of social, environmental and epistemic justice in education theory, policy and practice with a comparative sensibility to global-local dynamics.

 CAERe focuses on policy and practice issues of assessment and evaluation at all levels of the education system.